Submitted by george.somers@… on

 "Burnout isn't good for you, or for everyone around you."

+"When you're ordained, there's no set working hours and you're responsible for your own workload.
+Clergy can be very conscientious about wanting to make sure that their parish comes first.
 It's so easy to think 'well, it's my day off, but I'll just do this on the computer' or 'I'll just sort that funeral out'.
 It's really, really difficult to step away from work.

 You end up giving so much, that you don't have any time left to take care of yourself, and that's no good to your parishioners.

 I've known clergy who've burnt themselves out doing that, and I came fairly close to that myself.
 Clergy taking care of themselves is something we don't find very easy to do.
 It's not part of our vocation, but it's necessary.
-Being able to stop and look after yourself is crucial."
+Being able to stop and look after yourself is crucial.

 The trip of a lifetime